nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 6. Login

-Log into your repository account to push and pull and images from.
+Log into the repository account you created.
+Enter your username and password when prompted.

 ````
 docker login